lyrrra/latin102/translation3.md

 B. Grammatical questions
 1. In the phrase, Iove adiutore, what case is Iove?
-What kind of construction is this phrase? dat.; ablative of means
+What kind of construction is this phrase? abl.; ablative absolute (verb sum omitted)
 2. What case is stercus, and why is it in that case? acc.; direct object
-3. Identify the form of the adjective maiorem (gender, case, number, degree). acc.sg.m.comparative
+3. Identify the form of the adjective maiorem (gender, case, number, degree). acc.sg.f.comparative
-4. Explain the construction of the verbal unit flumine admisso. abl.sg.n. + abl.sg.n. passive perfect participle
+4. Explain the construction of the verbal unit flumine admisso. abl.sg.n. + abl.sg.n. passive perfect participle, ablative absolute
-5. What are the gender, number, case, and antecedent of qui? nom.pl.m.
-Diomedem et equos quattuor eius
+5. What are the gender, number, case, and antecedent of qui? nom.pl.m. equos quattuor eius
 6. What Latin verb form has to be understood in the clause that runs from equorum to Dinus? sum / to be

 C. Literary commentary
 Choose two choices of syntax, word order, or diction that Hyginus makes in this passage that complement or enhance the meaning of the passage’s content.
 Discuss briefly s in 3-4 sentences.
 Italicize Latin words when citing them.

-*cum Abdero famulo interfecit* means Hercules killed Diomenes and his four horses with Abderos, but not Abderos ate human flesh with Diomenes and the horses. *Abdero famulo* is in the dative case.
+*cum Abdero famulo interfecit* means Hercules killed Diomenes and his four horses with Abderos, but not Abderos ate human flesh with the horses. *Abdero famulo* is in the ablative case.

 Hyginus put the object first, eliminated the subject Hercules, and added the person who helped Hercules near the verb, like *maiorem partem Iove adiutore*.

 Translation:

-He cleaned the manure of stall of King Augeas one day, with greater part of help from Jupiter.
-He washed all the manure away, letting go a river.
+He cleaned the manure of stall of King Augeas on one day, with greater part of help from Jupiter.
+He washed all the manure away by letting the river in.

-He led up the bull, with whom Pasiphae had sex with from island Crete to Mycenes, alive.
+He brought the bull, with whom Pasiphae had sex, from island Crete to Mycenae alive.

-With salve Abderos he killed Diomenes, king of Thrace, and his four hourses, who ate human flesh.
+With his slave Abderos he killed Diomenes, king of Thrace, and his four hourses, who ate human flesh.
 Moreover, the horses' names were Podargus, Lampon, Xanthus, and Dinus.